raj-pranav/learn-solidity/Tutorials/Beginners/2-Data_types_solidity.md

 ### Mapping
 - [x] Maps a key-value pair.
 - [x] Analogous to hash tables

+Data type in solidity is broadly categorized in two types, based on how they are accessed
+- Value Type `call by value`
+- Reference type `call by reference`

+## Value Type - call by value
+In this category, data types are passes by value, which means, whenever an instance of the variable is called/initialized the data value gets copied to that instance.

+## Reference type - call by reference
+In this category, data types are passes by reference, which means, whenever an instance of the variable is called/initialized the data value get referenced to the original value; to that instance.
+The data is accessed using a location/index.

 Learn more in detail: [Mapping in Solidity](https://github.com/raj-pranav/learn-solidity/blob/main/Tutorials/Beginners/15-Mapping-in-solidity.md)